-You can put some of the houseplants that are most effective at purifying air, your favourite rose or use it as a trellis to grow beans or tomatoes!
-Note that if you build this from treated timber, it is not advisable to grow produce in it.
+You can put some of the houseplants that are most effective at purifying air, your favorite rose, or use it as a trellis to grow beans or tomatoes!
+Note that if you build this from treated timber, it is not advisable to grow to produce in it.

 Do you need a mobile/temporary privacy screen for your outdoor area?

 - 3″-diameter casters

 - ¼ x 1½” Galvanized Hex-Head Machine Bolts (with Washers and Nuts)

 - ⅜ x 4″ Galvanized Carriage Bolts (with Washers and Nuts)